-Whether payday is a distant memory or you simply don’t want to spend your life savings on a meal, don’t go running for those two-minute noodles just yet.
+Whether payday is a distant memory or you simply don’t want to spend your life savings on a meal (fair), don’t go running for those two-minute noodles just yet.
 There are plenty of cheap eats in Hamilton that are minimal on coin but maximum on deliciousness.

 These wallet-friendly restaurants will leave you full, satisfied, and with money in the bank—winning.
-So, without further ado, here are the best cheap eats in Hamilton
+So, without further ado, here are the best cheap eats in Hamilton.

 The Dumpling House

 Hamilton CBD & Claudelands

 If you’re like us, you know that dumplings are essentially parcels of happiness.
 Get your dopamine hit from Hamilton’s famed Dumpling House.
 Their handmade pork and prawn dumplings are served with your choice of veges or noodles, while their pork and cabbage comes in a comforting hot and spicy soup.
 Alternatively, dumpling purists can nab a 20-piece serve of perfectly crispy pan-fried morsels.
 The menu also showcases rice dishes, noodle bowls, and Chinese street food.

 Indian food is comfort food.
 What is possibly better than soaking up a creamy, spicy curry with a pillowy, buttery piece of naan bread?
 The answer: not a lot.
 Friends Cuisine of India serves up authentic, mouth-watering Indian food that is easy on the wallet.
 Most curries are around $18.50, and you can get an array of delicious sides (two samosas for $8 and six vegetarian pakoras for $12) to round out the perfect meal.
 There are four eateries across Hamilton meaning you’re never far from your tikka fix.